Ever heard the riddle about the tree falling in the forest?

 Literally everything counts when selling a product.
 Everything.
 In other words, your business is your product.
 Here are the 6 master customer benefits to consider:

-- FUNCTIONALITY – A product or service must get the job done.
-But functionality is relatively easy for a competitor to copy.
-Products unable to differentiate functionally, can still gain market leadership in other ways.
+- FUNCTIONALITY – A product or service must get the job done well.
+But functionality can be copied by a competitor.
+Products unable to differentiate functionally can gain market leadership in ways that are almost impossible to copy, like the customer experience.

 - IMPACT – People get information through their 5 senses: sight, sound, taste, touch, and smell.
 Any of these sensory inputs could represent a customer benefit.